opentox/loael-paper/loael.md

 training dataset similar to the query compounds are automatically identified and used to derive a quantitative TD50 value.
-The errors observed in these models were within the published estimation of experimental variability (Lo Piparo, et al., 2014).
+The errors observed in these models were within the published estimation of experimental variability [@LoPiparo2014].
 In the present study, a similar approach was applied to build models generating quantitative predictions of long-term toxicity.
 Two databases compiling chronic oral rat lowest adverse effect levels (LOAEL) as endpoint were